-Though the widow speaks only five words in this parable, she provides Christians in these last days with an example of persistence in prayer.
-Martin Collins delves into the context and meaning of this helpful and encouraging parable.
+Though the widow speaks only five words in this encouraging parable, she provides Christians in these last days with an example of persistence in prayer.

-Life sometimes seems to be one trial after another.
-However, Pat Higgins asserts that God has revealed an astounding facets of our relationship with Him that should give us the faith to soldier on despite our many trials.
+Life seems to be one trial after another.
+However, God has revealed an astounding facet of God's love that should give us the faith to soldier on.

 John Ritenbaugh reiterates that humility is not an obsequious demonstration of low self esteem, but instead it is a proper estimate of our relationship to God, which is a choice to act and behave as a servant or slave.
-If we would follow Christ's example of humility, we would have automatic unity.
-We need to have both the inclination and the follow-through act of humility and lowliness of mind.
-We have to cultivate the same attitude as our Elder Brother as He esteemed others above Himself.
-Faith, praise, gratitude, thanksgiving, and humility all work together at building character.
-Perseverance in prayer and faithfulness causes our faith to increase and rescues us from pernicious worldliness.
+If we would follow Christ's example o. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.